 Alexa Dot—Alexa Dot serves up endless amounts of invaluable information, does what you ask, plays what you want, listens when you call her name, and never argues—she’s quite possibly the perfect companion.
 In fact, my own mother was so ecstatic over her Alexa gift, she gave it to 8 of her friends for Christmas gifts.
 The capabilities of this handy voice-activated device is quite impressive.
 It’s truly the gift that keeps on giving.
 Read more about Alexa in this article.

 Bellabeat Leaf Urban—Mother’s Day jewelry is always a smart gift.
 But how about smart jewelry?
 Even smarter.
 This beautiful necklace is not only strikingly fashionable, it doubles at a wellness tracker to help keep you informed of your habits, milestone achievements and goals.
 It’s a functional tracker that records activity, sleep, stress, and reproductive health—all connecting through a smartphone app.
 Smart jewelry has never looked so attractive.

 While we are are taking a break from our typical fast-paced lives, many of us have gone back to basics by sticking to just the essentials.
 Extravagant gifts feel like exactly that.
 Flowers are always nice, but they don’t last long enough.
 Technology gifts that keep mom connected, engaged and continuing to grow have never been a better choice than they are right now.
 What will you be giving mom this coming Mother’s Day?
+And of course, Father’s Day is not far off.
 We’d love to hear from you in the comments below.